officialyenum/Chuckymagic-RacePredictor/README.md

 # Chuckymagic-RacePredictor

-Chuckymagic-RacePredictor is a fun game about two characters yenum and grant running through the forest players are given the power to predict the race, this includes:
+Chuckymagic-RacePredictor is a fun game about two characters yenum and grant running through the forest, players are also given the power to predict the race, which includes:

     who wins,
     time a single character finishes the race or